go-swagger/go-swagger/docs/content/generate/server.md

 }
 ```

-So an implementor of the AddOneHandler could return one of these 2 objects and go-swagger is able to respect the contract set forward by the spec document.
+So an implementer of the `AddOneHandler` could return one of these 2 objects and go-swagger is able to respect the contract set forward by the spec document.